Dil Hi Toh Hai: Season 3

-Palak escapes unharmed from the accident but Ritwik goes into coma for two years.
-Palak married Vikrant who had helped the family escape bankruptcy and cared for the twins as a father while everyone was disoriented after the incident but maintains a distance from him as she still loves Ritwik but Vikrant loves her and promises to wait for her till she can forget Ritwik.
-The females of the house, Mamta and Vijaypath have accepted Vikrant as a family member for what he did for the Noons but Shivam and other men of the house are against him.
-Right before they remove the life support, Ritwik regains consciousness but has forgotten everything that has happened for previous eight years including Palak and kids and tries to revert to how he was before he married Palak but can't understand why so much has changed.
-Reeva has married Aman and has a daughter, Setu and Rohit have problems since they have no time for each other except for looking after their three kids and Mamta has survived cancer.
+Palak escapes unharmed from the accident but Ritvik goes into coma for two years.
+Palak married Vikrant who had helped the family escape bankruptcy and cared for the twins as a father while everyone was disoriented after the incident.
+Palak maintains a distance from him as she still loves Ritvik, but Vikrant loves her and promises to wait for her till she can forget Ritvik.
+The females of the house, Mamta and Vijaypath have accepted Vikrant as a family member for what he did for the Noons, but Shivam and other men of the house are against him.
+Right before they remove the life support, Ritvik regains consciousness, but has forgotten everything that has happened in the past eight years, including Palak and kids and tries to revert to how he was before he married Palak but can't understand why so much has changed.
+Setu and Rohit have problems since they have no time for each other except for looking after their three kids.
+Mamta has survived cancer.
 Ananya and Shivam are dating.
-All female members want Palak to remain with Vikrant while the male members try to reunite Ritwik and Palak.
-Ritwik seems to have feelings for Palak but believes that she is his physiotherapist and is happily married to Vikrant with two twins while Palak fears that if he is suddenly reminded of his past, he might again become comatose.
-They avoid each other while Ritwik tries to bring Vikrant and Palak close as asked of him by Mamta.
+All female members want Palak to remain with Vikrant while the male members try to reunite Ritvik and Palak.
+Ritvik seems to have feelings for Palak but believes that she is his physiotherapist and is happily married to Vikrant with two twins, while Palak fears that if he is suddenly reminded of his past, he might again become comatose.
+They avoid each other while Ritvik tries to bring Vikrant and Palak close as asked of him by Mamta.
 Meanwhile, between all the confusion caused by the two groups supporting different causes, Vikrant asks Vijaypath and prepares to divorce Palak as soon as possible.
 Shanaya finds herself a prospective groom and the family decides to test him.
 While preparing for a surprise party to celebrate Setu and Rohit's wedding anniversary in the hope of solving the problems between them, Setu meets with an accident while an angry Rohit gets drunk and sleeps with an unknown girl he met at the bar.
-The next morning Palak and Ritwik discover what Rohit did and while trying to cover up for him, Vikrant misunderstands that Palak was cheating on him with Ritvik and leaves angrily after giving her the divorce papers despite Ritvik and Palak trying to convince him while Rohit and Setu learn about each other and Setu decides to divorce as well even though others try to cover up Rohit's cheating.
-Setu tries to commit suicide but is saved by Palak and Vikrant while Ritwik has an attack and remembers some of his past.
+The next morning Palak and Ritvik discover what Rohit did and while trying to cover up for him, Vikrant misunderstands that Palak was cheating on him with Ritvik and leaves angrily after giving her the divorce papers despite Ritvik and Palak trying to convince him.
+Meanwhile Rohit and Setu learn the truth about each other and Setu decides to divorce as well even though others try to cover up Rohit's cheating.
+Setu tries to commit suicide but is saved by Palak and Vikrant while Ritvik has an attack and remembers some of his past.
 Vikrant decides not divorce Palak and Ritvik pretends as though he still does not remember Palak as he feels that she and his daughters will be happier with Vikrant and have moved on.
-Palak understands this and confronts Ritwik but he refuses to accept the truth even though she tells him that she does not love Vikrant.
+Palak understands this and confronts Ritvik but he refuses to accept the truth even though she tells him that she does not love Vikrant.
 Shivam and Ananya accept their relation in front of the family and their marriage is fixed along with Shanaya's.
-Vikrant starts to feel insecure about Palak and Reeva, who needs him to help in business, advises him to fake having a brain tumor and take Palak along with him to London to separate her from Ritwik but later when she is informed that Ritwik remembers everything and he is sacrificing his love, she feels guilty.
-Ritwik overhears Reeva telling Vikraant to drop the plan but Vikraant refuses to drop the plan then Ritwik slaps him and goes along with his family to stop Palak at the airport and they reunite.
+Vikrant starts to feel insecure about Palak.
+Reeva, who needs Vikrant’s help in business, advises him to fake having a brain tumor and take Palak along with him to London to separate her from Ritvik but later when she is informed that Ritvik remembers everything and he is sacrificing his love, she feels guilty.
+Ritvik overhears Reeva telling Vikrant to drop the plan but Vikrant refuses to drop the plan.
+Ritvik slaps him and goes along with his family to stop Palak at the airport and they reunite.